olateekay/DevOps-Juice/Juice.md

 `git pull origin main --allow-unrelated-histories`

-- Then run `git push origin master`
+- Then run `git push origin main`

+**To configure the initial branch name to use in all of your new repositories, call: **

+`git config --global init.defaultBranch <name>`